Sustainable design standards

-Design standards, reference standards and performance standards are familiar throughout business and industry, virtually for anything that is definable.
-Sustainable design, taken as reducing our impact on the earth and making things better at the same time, is in the process of becoming defined.
-Also, many well organized specific methodologies are used by different communities of people for a variety of purposes.
+Sustainable design standards are technical standards which codify and define sustainable design.
+They are intended to measure objects' and structures' impact on the environment and efficiency.

 Design standards

-One of the better known is the Leadership in Energy and Environmental Design (LEED) green building rating system, which uses a diverse group of hard measures of environmental quality and impacts to define a holistic approach to sustainable building and assign ratings to individual projects.
+One of the better known sustainable design standards is the Leadership in Energy and Environmental Design (LEED) green building rating system.
+It uses a range of measures of environmental quality and impacts to define a holistic approach to sustainable building and assign ratings to individual projects.

-Sustainable design is really just a more determined effort to consider the whole range of impacts on our environment in making any decision.
-A more complete design guide, guided more by whole project impact measures, is the model offered by the U.S. cooperating agencies in the "Whole Building Design Guide".
+Sustainable design can be considered a more determined effort to consider the whole range of environmental impacts when making a decision.
+The "Whole Building Design Guide", developed by the National Institute of Building Sciences, was originally guidance designed to serve U.S. federal agencies but has become a resource that is used by both the private sector and government agencies alike.

 Green construction codes and standards are beginning to emerge on the national code stage.
 The standards go beyond energy standards such as ASHRAE 90.1 and the International Energy Conservation Code (IECC) to cover additional areas such as site sustainability, water efficiency, indoor environmental quality and materials and resources.
 The first is ASHRAE 189.1, Standard for the Design of High-Performance, Green Buildings Except Low-Rise Residential Buildings, published by ASHRAE in January 2010 in conjunction with the U.S. Green Building Council and the Illuminating Engineering Society.
 Standard 189.1 provides criteria by which a building can be judged as “green,” written in model code language that jurisdictions can use to develop a green building construction code.

 Several organizations have developed their own ways of setting goals for energy reductions, such as Architecture 2030 and for qualifying performance toward them such as Cradle to Cradle.